rodrigobaron/anthill/README.md

 ## Why Anthill

-[TODO]
-Swarm explores patterns that are lightweight, scalable, and highly customizable by design.
-Approaches similar to Swarm are best suited for situations dealing with a large number of independent capabilities and instructions that are difficult to encode into a single prompt.
+Anthill explores patterns that are lightweight, scalable, and highly customizable by design.
+Approaches similar to Anthill are best suited for situations dealing with a large number of independent capabilities and instructions that are difficult to encode into a single prompt.

 The Assistants API is a great option for developers looking for fully-hosted threads and built in memory management and retrieval.
-However, Swarm is an educational resource for developers curious to learn about multi-agent orchestration.
-Swarm runs (almost) entirely on the client and, much like the Chat Completions API, does not store state between calls.
+However, Anthill is an educational resource for developers curious to learn about multi-agent orchestration.
+Anthill runs (almost) entirely on the client and, much like the Chat Completions API, does not store state between calls.

 # Examples